Nuddley/DIT-Tournament-manager/README.md

 A discord server in which you have admin controls to add bots,

 And a moderator role for moderator only commands.

+For more help feel free to join the discord server and talk to me or some other helpers: https://discord.gg/pX3s3VtxMJ
 _________________________________________________

 Steps: